How To Grow Poblano Peppers From Seed To Harvest

 Planting pepper seeds in seed cells.

-Keep in mind that you’ll need to provide lighting for your seedlings as they grow indoors.
-Since we grow dozens of pepper plants each year, we like to start in seed cells and transplant into larger pots after a few weeks.
+Keep in mind that you’ll need to provide light for your seedlings as they grow indoors.
+Since we grow dozens of pepper plants each year, I like to start in seed cells and transplant into larger pots after a few weeks.

 Tips For Germination